hmvyp/thicket/docs/readme.txt

 Note that almost all subdirectories in scope/src_all are materialized as symlinks except of scope/src_all/x that is materialized as «real» directory.
-That happened because the «x» directory is itself merged from two targets (sources) and, therefore, can not be symlinked.
+That happens because the «x» directory is itself merged from two targets (sources) and, therefore, can not be symlinked.